Wardrop/Scorched/docs/02_fundamentals/07_request_and_session_data.md

 end
 ```

 For each of the above lines, the corresponding Rack methods are called, e.g. `Rack::Requeste#cookies`, `Rack::Response#set_cookie` and `Rack::Response#delete_cookie`.
-The values for setting and deleting a cookie can also be a hash, like `set_cookie` and `delete_cookie` can take directly.
-Deleting still works when a Hash is provided, as long as the `value` property is nil.
+The values for setting and deleting a cookie can also be a hash, as per the documentation for `set_cookie` and `delete_cookie`.
+Deletion is still possible when a Hash is provided, as long as the `value` property is nil.

 ```ruby
 def '/' do